 - Curator's comments

 The head of Moai Hava is tilted back and the chin is pointed towards the sky, the arms are thick and the carving shows the loin cloth or hami.
 The top of the head is badly broken, as is the bottom of the face, along the entire length of the chin; possibly during transportation to London and possibly during the production phase; the statue was almost fully buried when found.
 It has no eye sockets which indicated that it was not meant to be displayed on a platform or ahu.
-The reverse of the head is rough and unfinished which again points to the sculpture being incomplete.
+The reverse of the head is rough and unfinished.

 The statue weighs approximately 3.3 tonnes, base included (2011).